Understanding Deterministic Random Bit Generator (DRBG)

 Use Cases

-- Cryptographic Key Generation: DRBGs generate symmetric keys (e.g., AES) or asymmetric key pairs (e.g., RSA).
+- Cryptographic Key Generation: Generates symmetric keys (e.g., AES) or asymmetric key pairs (e.g., RSA).

-- Nonce Creation: Used in protocols like TLS to ensure unique session identifiers.
+- Nonce Creation: Ensures unique session identifiers in protocols like TLS.

 - Initialization Vectors (IVs): Critical for block cipher modes (e.g., CBC, GCM) to prevent pattern leakage.

-- Secure Randomness in Protocols: Employed in authentication schemes (e.g., OAuth tokens) and zero-knowledge proofs.
+- Secure Randomness in Protocols: Used in authentication (e.g., OAuth tokens) and zero-knowledge proofs.

 Example: TLS Handshake